dnl-fm/md/LLM.md

 | `Shift+Tab` | Dedent line(s) (edit mode) | `markdown-viewer.tsx` |
 | Wrap chars (`'`, `## "`, `` ` ``, etc.) | Wrap/replace selection | `markdown-viewer.tsx` |
 | `Esc` | Cancel edit / close modal / search | Various |

 ---

+## Release Notifications

+On app startup, if `config.last_seen_version` differs from the current app version (and onboarding is complete), a toast notification appears in the lower-right corner:

+- Shows "New Release X.Y.Z" with a "View Changelog" button
+- Clicking "View Changelog" loads the bundled `CHANGELOG.md` as a read-only file
+- Dismissing (X button or viewing changelog) saves `last_seen_version` to config
+- The changelog is added to recent files like any normal file but cannot be edited

+---